Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionAssets.md

 ## Type-safe C# API Generation

-Input Action Assets have a feature that is not present for project-wide actions, which is that you can **generate a C# class** from your action definitions, which allow you to refer to your actions in a type-safe manner from code.
+Input Action Assets allow you to **generate a C# class** from your action definitions, which allow you to refer to your actions in a type-safe manner from code.
 This means you can avoid looking up your actions by string.

 ### Auto-generating script code for Actions